-Working on more than one monitor is becoming a standard.
+Working on multiple monitors is becoming a standard.
 Especially for software developers and designers.
-It really helps to focus on the things we're currently working on.
+It really helps to focus on the things we're working on.
 The less important stuff is usually moved to the second (or even third) screen.
 Web developers will also find it great to have a website on the first screen and code editor (or debugger) on the second one.

-Personally, I used to find working on multiple monitors a little bit confusing.
-I love the huge space, that's for sure.
+Personally, I used to find working on multiple monitors a little confusing.
+I love the huge space that's for sure.
 However, there was always a problem with too heavy brightness when two displays are on.
 Sometimes I used to turn the second one off, so the brightness in peripheral vision was not that distracting.
-Unfortunately, it caused the windows from that screen move to the main monitor – quite understandable but in this case it was a real nuisance.
-As it turned out, I'm not the only one who has such issues with multiple displays.
+Unfortunately, it caused the windows from that screen move to the main monitor - understandable but in this case it was a real nuisance.
+I'm not the only one who has such issues with multiple displays.

 I don't dim my side monitors anymore.
 Definitely, I don't turn them off.
 I use ScreenFocus instead.